 In general, whatever a private citizen—rather than a police officer—uncovers through an illegal search is admissible in court.
 But if the private citizen acted on behalf of the government, a court will likely suppress the evidence just as if the police had found it.
 That's because the "exclusionary rule," providing that evidence found as a result of an illegal search is inadmissible, is designed to deter government agents—not private citizens—from unlawful snooping.

-(For related information, see Can a private business search your stuff, then turn it over to the police?
-That article mentions the fact that the law in some states may provide greater protection against private-party searches.)
+(For related information, see Can a private business search your stuff and then turn it over to the police?
+This article mentions the fact that the law in some states may provide greater protection against private-party searches.)